Eastern Australia Trip. Day 10 : Brisbane

 A stunning view of the CBD from the Cliff Park

-My wife insisted to have Malaysian dishes for our dinner.
+My wife insisted we have Malaysian dishes for dinner.
 After searching on the net, we found a Tandoor House, not far from the Kangaroo Point.
-It has a good rating, so we headed to Camp Hill, 7 km from the Cliff Park.
-We were greeted by the Penangites restaurant owner on we hoped in.
-We saw most of the tables were reserved, but no one in the restaurant.
+It has a favorable rating, so we headed to Camp Hill, 7 km from the Cliff Park.
+We were greeted by the owner of the Penangites restaurant as we hoped in.
+We noticed that most of the tables were reserved, but there were no customers in the restaurant.
 We decided to sit outside and ordered the naan bread with tandoori chicken.
-It's tastes...?
+It tastes...?
 Wonderful!

 When we were finishing our meal, the restaurant already full house